-20 Worst Restaurant Milkshakes—Ranked!
+21 Worst Restaurant Milkshakes—Ranked!

 Milkshakes appear to be an innocuous treat—one that's reserved for special occasions and celebrations.
 But when you think about what a milkshake is, you might realize just how absurdly indulgent they are: You take a pint or so of ice cream, add some milk to it—maybe some candy—and blend it all together so you can sip it through a straw.
 Not so innocent now, huh?

-That's why we ranked the 20 most popular restaurant shakes from worst to the worst of the worst.
+That's why we ranked the most popular restaurant shakes from bad to the worst of the worst, based on the sugar content.
 Avoid these at all costs if you're watching your sugar intake, or reserve them for a time when you hit the drive-thru with a friend.

-From the Least Worst… to the Absolute Worst
+From the Least Worst to the Absolute Worst